Riffs

 What we do

 The editorial board at Riffs work to provide a creative and experimental space for writing and thinking about popular music.
-As such, we look to publish writing on popular music that question and experiment with the traditional forms of academic research.
-We also look to forge relationships with writers, festivals, local businesses in the critical consideration of popular music.
-One of our greatest challenges is to continually change our form and approach as we explore new ideas, topics, collaborations and contributors.
+As such, we publish writing on popular music that questions and experiments with the traditional forms of academic research.
+We also forge relationships with writers, festivals, local businesses in the critical consideration of popular music.
+Our greatest challenge is to continually change our form and approach as we explore new ideas, topics, collaborations and contributors.

-As one of the largest centres for popular music research, Birmingham City University offers a wealth of global networks and potential readership.
-Our editorial team and further researcher community expand our reach further, with active participation in a range of international research networks to include IASPM, MeCCSA, the the Jazz Research Network, and the AHRC.
-Through these connections, we aim to develop an international and active readership of postgraduate researchers and academics at all stages of their career.
+Our editorial team and further researcher community actively participates in a range of international research networks to include The Subcultures Network, IASPM, MeCCSA, and the Jazz Research Network.
+Through these connections, we aim to develop an international and active readership of postgraduate researchers, academics at all stages, industry professionals, and creatives.